Dear America, You Absolutely Should Not Go See GOOD BOYS

 God’s Word tells us in Philippians 4:8 to think on whatever is pure, lovely, and admirable.
 To watch this movie would be a direct violation of the Bible.

 We prayerfully ask you to avoid this movie and click here to read our reviews of other movies before you hit the theaters this weekend.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive 15 movies for free!